The most time-consuming part of any construction business is estimating the projects.

 We’re busy going to jobsite meetings, ordering materials, coordinating the team, and a million other things.
 Who the heck has time to estimate?

 Quick Side note: We are an estimating firm and help busy contractors estimate entire projects.
 I created this quick guide to help you get bids out faster, but if you ever need help estimating, we can help you prepare your entire estimate.
-Click here to learn more about our estimating service.
+Click here to learn more about our construction estimating services.

 That being said, there are THREE methods to estimating projects accurately and FAST.